Andrew Atherton (professor): Career

 Atherton has published extensively on enterprise and small and medium enterprise development.
 On small and medium-size enterprises in China, Atherton had a book published (Entrepreneurship in China) with co-author Alex Newman in 2017.

 After the retirement of Professor Sir Pete Downes from his principality at the University of Dundee, Atherton was announced as his successor in 2018.
 His tenure officially began on 1 January 2019.

 On 30 and 31 October 2019, several Scottish newspapers reported that Atherton had been suspended from office, pending an independent investigation into allegations that he had failed to pay rent in full on the Principal's official residence—University House.

 The financial statements 2019 for the University state that an outstanding balance of one month's rent was settled on 1 August 2019.

 On 8 November 2019, it was announced that Atherton had resigned.

-Atherton is currently Global Director Transnational Education (TNE) at Navitas Limited, a leading global education provider.
-At Navitas he is responsible for establishing new offshore campuses with University partners globally.
+Atherton is currently Vice-President International and Engagement at the University of Southampton, and previously was Global Director Transnational Education (TNE) at Navitas Limited, a leading global education provider.
+At Navitas he was responsible for establishing new offshore campuses with University partners globally.
 He has also worked for the University of Cumbria on creating a new campus in Barrow-in-Furness.
 Atherton has been a Trustee of the Board of SOAS University London since 2017.